arcus/data_education_presentations/README.md

 </script>
 ```

 Now when you use reveal-md, the a11y plugin should be active.

+If you'd like to confirm it's working, launch a presentation from terminal, and right-click inspect to view the underlying HTML.
+Each slide section should have an aria label (e.g., aria-label = "Slide 1").

 ## Workflow